 How Does RTLS Work?

-ZeroKey’s RTLS, Smart Space, uses a combination of anchor and mobile nodes, as well as gateways to establish the 3D position of any given thing (tools, personnel, AGV’s, etc.) with a high degree of accuracy and precision.
+ZeroKey’s core product, Quantum RTLS (previously Smart Space), uses a combination of anchor and mobile nodes, as well as gateways to establish the 3D position of any given thing (tools, personnel, AGV’s, etc.) with a high degree of accuracy and precision.
 There are a number of different technologies on the market that can track location including Ultra-Wide Band, Bluetooth, and RFID.
 The key differentiator between our technology and the others on the market is the level of accuracy that we can achieve.
-Similar to how bats use ultrasonics to determine position with echolocation, ZeroKey uses ultrasonics combined with multi-lateration to position anything and everything with millimetre level accuracy.
+Similar to how bats use ultrasonics to determine position with echolocation, ZeroKey uses ultrasonics combined with multi-lateration to position anything and everything with millimetre-level accuracy.

 Now, one might think “What’s the big deal?
-What difference does a few millimetres make?”
-The answer is that millimetre level precision and accuracy unlock an entirely new set of data to solve complex enterprise problems previously untouched by digital information.
+What difference do a few millimetres make?”
+The answer is that millimetre-level precision and accuracy unlock an entirely new set of data to solve complex enterprise problems previously untouched by digital information.
 Tool position, production quality control, and anomaly detection are just a few examples of the problems that can only be solved with millimetre level accuracy.

 The Customer is Always Right.